smpuglie/Pugliese_cpg_2025/README.md

 # VNC Network Simulation

 A JAX/JIT implementation for VNC (Ventral Nerve Cord) Connectome network simulation accompanying the preprint ["Connectome simulations identify a central pattern generator circuit for fly walking"](https://www.biorxiv.org/content/10.1101/2025.09.12.675944v1) (Pugliese et al. 2025, biorXiv).
 Simulation data is available on [Google Drive](https://drive.google.com/drive/folders/1Dgy5W8VZsayL8iVCRC3yfBJIpfxNJkO0?usp=sharing).
 We have included Jupyter notebooks that simply load this data to reproduce the analyses, as well as the codebase to run simulations for yourself (see below).
+We also have two notebooks that will help demonstrate how to run simulations yourself, `Run simple simulations in a notebook.ipynb` and `Basic_Usage.ipynb`.
 This repository is currently a work in progress, please check back for updates!! 🪰

 ## Installation